Satish-KumarGupta/2025/readme.md

 # crearte connection with mongoose.
 # Added schema of database in models folder.
-# Created Connction Object in database folder.
+# Created Connection Object in database folder.